 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Overcome with worry or anger; distraught.‘she was beside herself with anguish’
+Overcome with worry, grief, or anger; distraught:‘she was beside herself with rage’

 distraught, overcome, out of one's mind, frantic, desperate, distracted, not knowing what to do with oneself, at one's wits' end, frenzied, in a frenzyhysterical, unhinged, mad, crazed, berserk, dementedemotional, wound up, worked up, fraughtView synonyms

 - ‘Gabe was beside himself with worrying and hoping that Monique wasn't really pregnant.’

 - ‘Marion, it was said, beside herself with grief, threw herself from the ramparts of Comlongon Castle in 1570.’

 - ‘Of course, as you can imagine, all the neighbouring nursery owners (this is a big area for horticulture) were beside themselves with worry.’

 - ‘As you can imagine his wife and children are beside themselves.’